tareksander/tareksander.github.io/_posts/2022-12-20-linux-shell.md

 You can print files to the terminal with `cat FILE`, or edit them with an editor of your choice.
 Personally I use `nano` because displays the keys you need and I'm too lazy to learn a full terminal text editor.

+## Downloading

+To download files, you can use `curl` or `wget` with the URL you want to download:
+`curl -o google.html https://www.google.com`

+## Advanced Usage

+If you want do do something in the general theme of one of the applications I showed, chances are it can actually do it.
+Most applications support the flags `-h` or `--help` which shows more information about the application.
+For more in-depth information there is the separate command `man`, which you may have to install yourself.
+Use it with `man COMMAND_NAME`.

 [^1]: If you don't know any terms, check out [the glossary](/linux-glossary.html)